A White Paper on keV Sterile Neutrino Dark Matter: Executive Summary

 As a first step, the suitability of known particles within the well-tested Standard Model (SM) has been examined.
 Indeed, the neutral, weakly interacting, massive neutrino could in principle be a DM candidate.
 However, neutrinos are so light that even with the upper limit for their mass~\cite{Kraus:2004zw,Lobashev:1999tp} they could not make up all of the DM energy density~\cite{Kolb:1990vq}.
 Moreover, neutrinos are produced with such large (relativistic) velocities that they would act as \emph{hot} DM (HDM), preventing the formation of structures such as galaxies or galaxy clusters~\cite{White:1984yj}.

 Consequently, explaining DM in terms of a new elementary particle clearly requires physics beyond the SM.
 There are multiple suggested extensions to the SM, providing a variety of suitable DM candidates, but to date there is no clear evidence telling us which of these is correct.
 Typically, extensions of the SM are sought at high energies, resulting in DM candidates with masses above the electroweak scale.
 In fact, there is a class of good DM candidates available at those scales, which are called Weakly Interacting Massive Particles (WIMPs).
-If these particles couple with a strength comparable to the SM weak interaction, they would have been produced in the early Universe via thermal freeze-out in suitable amounts~\cite{Gondolo:1990dk} \footnote{Note that this is true independently of the WIMP mass -- up to logarithmic corrections -- as long as they freeze out cold, since the main dependence on the mass drops out in the formula for the DM abundance~\cite{Jungman:1995df}.} WIMPs generically avoid the structure formation problem associated with SM neutrinos, as they are much more massive and therefore non-relativistic at the time of galaxy formation.
-That is, WIMPs act as \emph{cold} DM (CDM).
+If these particles couple with a strength comparable to the SM weak interaction, they would have been produced in the early Universe via thermal freeze-out in suitable amounts~\cite{Gondolo:1990dk} \footnote{Note that this is true independently of the WIMP mass -- up to logarithmic corrections -- as long as they freeze out cold, since the main dependence on the mass drops out in the formula for the DM abundance~\cite{Jungman:1995df}.} WIMPs generically avoid the structure formation problem associated with SM neutrinos, as they are much more massive and therefore non-relativistic at the time of galaxy formation, because their velocities have been considerably redishifted.\footnote{NOte that, of course, also othe reasons can be responsible for DM having non-relativistic speed such as, e.g., strong interactions of condensation.} That is, WIMPs act as \emph{cold} DM (CDM).
 Typical examples for WIMPs are neutralinos as predicted by supersymmetry~\cite{Jungman:1995df,Gelmini:2006pw,Belanger:2005kh,Gunion:2005rw} or Kaluza-Klein bosons as predicted by models based on extra spatial dimensions~\cite{Servant:2002aq,Kong:2005hn,Bonnevier:2011km,Melbeus:2012wi}.
 More minimal extensions of the SM also predict WIMPs, e.g.\ an inert scalar doublet~\cite{LopezHonorez:2006gr,Dolle:2009fn}.